When I was five-years-old, I learned the hard way that you can’t be fully alive when you’re afraid.

 “There is no fear in love, but perfect love casts out fear …”

-Even when God feels remote, our imperfect belief in God’s perfect love enables us to move through life without fear, knowing that we are loved and cared for.
+Even when God feels remote, our imperfect belief in God’s love helps us move through life without fear, knowing that we are loved and cared for.

 Trust acknowledges uncertainty.